-In this excerpt from God in the Dock, Lewis explains why belief in miracles can’t be dismissed as a vestige of an antiquated worldview.
+In this excerpt about miracles in the Bible from God in the Dock, Lewis explains why belief in miracles can’t be dismissed as a vestige of an antiquated worldview.
 It has been lightly edited for length.

 I have known only one person in my life who claimed to have seen a ghost.
 It was a woman; and the interesting thing is that she disbelieved in the immortality of the soul before seeing the ghost and still disbelieves after having seen it.
 She thinks it was a hallucination.